TONY-UMN43/Clothing-Classifier/README.md

 - Visualized results with **matplotlib** and **confusion matrices**
 - Documented results in **Jupyter Notebook **

+# Project Description
-# This project scans an image of a pen or pencil and determines which writing utensil is in the image.
+This project scans an image of and predicts whether the image contains a shoe or a sock.

 # Technology Used
 - Jupyter Notebook